More in Graduate & International Programs:

 International Visiting Law Scholars Program

-Richardson welcomes a limited number of non-compensated International Visiting Law Scholars throughout the year.
+Richardson welcomes a limited number of non-compensated International Visiting Law Scholars for one semester or one academic year during our Fall and Spring semesters.
 Working with a Faculty Sponsor, our International Visiting Law Scholars pursue collaborative research which leads to increased cross-cultural interactions and understanding.
 Our International Visiting Law Scholars are integrated into our Law School and faculty, participating in seminars, lectures, and other events.

 Faculty & Scholar Immigration Services (FSIS)